 Where to start when you wish to do ‘all Paris’ – including the grand sights like Sacré-Coeur, Montmartre, Louvre, Notre-Dame and the iconic Eiffel Tower?
-We will suggest an itinerary here for 3 days in Paris covering a vast majority of the top sights.
+Below you will find an itinerary for 3 days in Paris covering a vast majority of the top sights.

 Roughly, the first day in Paris will take you round in the Latin Quarter and to the Île de la Cité with Notre-Dame, the second day to the Rive Droite of the Seine River including the Louvre, the Arc de Triomphe and an Eiffel Tower experience, and the last of the 3 days will show you the Seine, Sacré-Coeur and Montmartre…